lums658/sieve_exec_comparison/README.md

 There are a few macros in the Makefile that you may need to set.

 `P2300` should point to the top level of the wg21_p2300_std_execution repository.
 This will be pulled in as a submodule, and the Makefile should already point to it.
 But if you want to use a different location, you can update that.

+`UNIFEX` should point to the top level of the libunifex repository.
+This will be pulled in as a submodule, and the Makefile should already point to it.
+But if you want to use a different location, you can update that.

 `TBBROOT` should point to the top level of your TBB installation.
 On recent Linux this may be